kenkyusha/kenkyusha.github.io/work/ml4pos.md

 <div style="text-align:center"><img src="/img/projects/mlpos/2.png" size="100%"/></div>

 In the figure above, we can see plot of a received channel impulse response with direct line-of-sight (in blue) and one with multipath reflections (in red).
 The the conventional signal processing chain tries to find the time-of-arriva (TOA), which is the peak i.e. the maximum of the signal and disregards everything else.
 This works well, if we have direct line-of-sight and clear signal as we see above colored in blue.
 However, in the case of signal reflections, scattering, multipath and other non-linear effects the received signal has several peaks and it is harder to tell which one of them is the correct TOA.
-The information around the peaks is completly ignored, which actually could carry a lot of additional information regarding the effects we experience on the signal.
+The information around the peaks, denoted with green circles, is completly ignored, which actually could carry a lot of additional information regarding the effects we experience on the signal.

 ## Data Processing
 <div style="text-align:center"><img src="/img/projects/mlpos/3.png" size="100%"/></div>